inlife/nexrender/packages/nexrender-action-upload/readme.md

 ## Information

-* `input` optional argument, path of the file you want to encode, can be either relative or absulte path.
-Defaults to current job output video file.
+* `input` optional argument, path of the file you want to upload, can be either relative or absulte path.
+If skipped, defaults to current job output video file.
 * `provider` required argument, object containing the name of the provider
 * `params` required argument, object containing parameters for the upload (provider-specific)